Memberships are now available

 b) To other recognized youth groups, i.e. Sacandaga Bible Conference Youth, Broadalbin, NY.

 2. Proof of membership will be a membership sticker displayed on the boat or vessel, or a letter of authorization signed by the Council Executive.
-The memberships are valid for the 2019 season only.
+The memberships are valid for the calendar year it was purchased in.

 3. Short term camping will be permitted on Scout Island for registered Scout units only.
 The units eligible are Cub Packs, Scout Troops, Venture Crews, and Explorer Posts.
 Private or long term camping will not be allowed.